-Learn the basics and how to change camera settings in this beginner’s guide.
+Learn the basics and how to adjust your camera settings in this beginner’s guide.

 In auto mode, the camera chooses the settings for you.
 But the computer in your camera doesn’t have the same creative vision that exists in your mind.

 When the camera takes a photo, the shutter opens and closes to let light in to capture the image.
-Shutter speed determines how long that shutter stays open.
+Shutter speed determines how long the shutter stays open.

 Shutter speed is indicated in fractions of a second.
 A shutter speed that is 1/1000th of a second long will be displayed as 1000 on cameras.
 If it’s a second (or longer), it’s written as 1″.

-A fast shutter speed, such as 1/500, will freeze most movement in the photograph.
+A fast shutter speed, (such as 1/1000 s), will freeze most movement in the photograph.
 Only subjects that move very fast (relative to the frame) will be a bit blurred.
-In situations like airshows or sports events, prioritise shutter speed over other settings.
+In situations like airshows or sports events, prioritize shutter speed over other settings.
 Keep it very fast.

 But faster shutter speeds limit the light coming into the lens.